dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/debug-mode-barcodescannerx.md

 <img src="../assets/crop.png" alt="crop"  width="50%" height="50%">

-3. Tap the image crop icon to crop and share the original images with the [Dynamsoft support team](https://www.dynamsoft.com/company/contact/?ver=latest).
+3. Tap the image crop icon to crop and share the original frames with the [Dynamsoft support team](https://www.dynamsoft.com/company/contact/?ver=latest).
+Our support team will investigate the video frames and get back to you with a solution as soon as possible.